dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 A.
 To perform tropical cyclone evaluations for multiple models use the "-by AMODEL" option with the tc_stat tool.
-Here is an example of using a verbosity level of 4 (-v 4).
+Here is an example.

 In this case the tc_stat job looked at the 48 hour lead time for the HWRF and H3HW models.
 Without the “-by AMODEL” option, the output would be